2013 Student Financial Services Conference

 Columbia College Chicago

 SHOW FULL BIO » Ken graduated from the University of Cincinnati with a BS in Accounting.
 He previously worked in the private sector before being hired by the University of Cincinnati in 1993.
 During his tenure at the University he has worked as a Business Manager in the College of Engineering, Associate Director in Sponsored Programs Accounting, Director of Business Affairs for the VP of Research, Graduate School and Provost Office.
 In 2007 he accepted the Bursar position.
 Ken has extensive experience in process re-engineering, core systems implementation (SAP Finance and HR) and compliance with federal regulations, including Title IV, A-21 and A-110.

 SHOW FULL BIO » Dena Zlatunich has been working at Stanford University since 2009.
-Currently she is a Student Services Specialist at the Student Services Center and manages the askJane knowledge base, as well as other special projects to advance the SSC efficiencies and daily operational procedures.
-Prior to joining the SSC team, she worked in Early Childhood Education for 15 years and most recently was an Assistant Director for 3 years at a Preschool program in Redwood City.
+Currently she is a Student Financial Analyst at Student Financial Services (SFS) and manages the Third Party Contracts department.
+Prior to joining the SFS team, she worked in Stanford University's Student Service Center as a Student Service Specialist managing the askJane knowledge base.
 Dena graduated from California State University, Hayward with a BA in Early Childhood Studies and Sociology.

 2013 Student Financial Services Conference